ysflghou/lghou.com/content/blog/FailFast/failfast.md

 }

 ServiceConfiguration configuration = new ServiceConfiguration();
-string retryNumber = GetRetryNumberProperty(configuration);
+string retryNumberProperty = GetRetryNumberProperty(configuration);

-// use the retryNumber here
+// use the retryNumberProperty here

 ```